plotly/plotly.github.io/_posts/excel/Multiple Axes, Subplots, and Insets/2015-11-09-excel-subplots.md

       img: "![Create First Subplot](http://images.plot.ly/excel/inset-plot-excel/create-inset-inset-plot.png)"
     - copy: "Now, head back to the TRACES popover.
 Shift Col6 and Col7 to the new subplot.
 To do this, change the axes to X2 and Y2 in both cases."
       img: "![Reassign Axes1](http://images.plot.ly/excel/inset-plot-excel/plotting-inset-plot.png)"
-    - Your plot would then look something like this."
+    - copy: "Your plot would then look something like this."
       img: "![Plotting](http://images.plot.ly/excel/inset-plot-excel/plotting-inset-plot.png)"
     - copy: "Take a moment to resize your plot to something less wide.
 A width of 1000 and a height of 800 seems reasonable.
 Head to the layout menu to do this."
       img: "![Resize](http://images.plot.ly/excel/inset-plot-excel/resize-inset-plot.png)"